Truthful or Fabricated? Using Causal Attribution to Mitigate Reward Hacking in Explanations: Counterfactual-Augmented Reward Models

 \subsection{Results}

-\paragraph{Interpretability signals help demote unfaithful responses -- the case of BoN decoding.} We start by assessing the impact of augmenting the input to the reward model with interpretability signals in BoN decoding.
+\paragraph{Interpretability signals help demote unfaithful responses -- the case of BoN decoding.} We start by assessing the impact of augmenting the input to the reward model with interpretability signals in BoN.
 If the signal helps the RM penalise the use of the \emph{protected feature}, we should observe a decrease in accuracy/stereotype rate, ideally, matching the performance of the LLM when not given access to the protected feature.
-Figure \ref{fig:results_bon_gemma} and Appendix Figure \ref{fig:results_bon_llama} (see Appendix Table \ref{tab:results_bon} for numerical values) show how both strategies ($D$ and $C$) show promise for mitigating unfaithfulness --- \eg, for \textsc{SK-Gemma-27B}, $\operatorname{RM}_C$ (\ding{116}) closes the gap between the base model with default RM with access to the protected feature (\ding{117}) and the base model without access to the protected feature (\ding{108}) by 39\% for `Math Book' and by 65\% for `BiasQA', while $\operatorname{RM}_D$ (\ding{54}) does so by 9\% and 25\%, respectively.
+Fig. \ref{fig:results_bon_gemma} and Appendix Fig. \ref{fig:results_bon_llama} (see Appendix Table \ref{tab:results_bon} for numerical values) show how both strategies ($D$ and $C$) show promise for mitigating unfaithfulness --- \eg, for \textsc{SK-Gemma-27B}, $\operatorname{RM}_C$ (\ding{54}) closes the gap between the base model with default RM with access to the protected feature (\ding{117}) and the base model without access to the protected feature (\ding{108}) by 41\% for `Math Book' and by 71\% for `BiasQA', while $\operatorname{RM}_D$ (\ding{116}) does so by 9\% and 32\%, respectively.
 For both reward models and settings, the impact of $\operatorname{RM}_C$ is more noticeable, raising awareness for the importance of having a faithfulness detection strategy that is able to better measure the faithfulness of the LLM responses.